 While there can be a multitude of other reasons, the fact that we hold the key to a better life is absolutely true.

-20 Things To Do When You Feel Like Life Sucks
+20 Things To Do When You Feel ‘Why Does My Life Suck?’

 Life will always be a display of different shades at different times.
 It is the yin and yang of life that teaches us the best of both worlds.
 When we begin to understand the situations and take personal responsibility for things, the scenario changes.